CogComp/cogcomp-nlp/core-utilities/README.md

 # illinois-core-utilities

-   /illinois-core-utilities/ is a Java library that is designed to help programming NLP applications by providing a uniform representation of various NLP annotations of text (like parse trees, parts of speech, semantic roles, coreference, etc.)
+   illinois-core-utilities is a Java library that is designed to help programming NLP applications by providing a uniform representation of various NLP annotations of text (like parse trees, parts of speech, semantic roles, coreference, etc.)